[Updated July 2019]

 17. Let’s go bowling!

-For some indoor fun, and definitely an exciting thing to do in Cape Town in winter, get stuck in a game of ten-pin bowling.
+For some indoor fun and excitement this winter, get stuck in a game of ten-pin bowling.
 It’s ideal for team-building, a family outing and a fun night out with friends.
 Test your bowling skills at Let’s Go Bowling in Claremont or Grandwest Casino in Goodwood.

 18. A free walking tour through the CBD